SaltyGoo/saltygoo.github.io/class/mu_necromancer.md

 Because you focus on such dark arts, you begin each adventure chased by the Church.

 ## The Threshold of Death
 What is death?
-You do not die when you reach 0 Hit points.
-Instead, you simply become unconscious for 10 minutes and gain a [Scar](/2020/11/09/base-rules/).
-However, you still die if you are burned or you have no more room for new scars in you inventory.
-You can give yourself 1 [Scar](/2020/11/09/base-rules/) to add 1 SD to a spell you are casting.
+For each Necromancer template you have, you can _cheat death_ and automatically succeed on a Stabilize roll once when you are [dying](/2020/11/09/base-rules/).
+You have one free additional SD when you have 1 HP left.

 ## Harvest
 Everytime you rest in a cemetary or the location of a massacre, you can recruit a servile [Follower](/2017/06/osr-table-of-camp-followers.html).
 This follower is a rotting undead and will be hunted down if understood as such by most humanoids.
 You can resurect your followers as undeads by inflicting a [Scar](/2020/11/09/base-rules/) to yourself.